azgs-geomapmaker/geomapmaker/README.md

 2. We need some way of recording styling information for the lines in the `Symbol` field - see [Symbology And Styles](#symbology-and-styles) in [special considerations](#special-considerations).
 It would be great if the form could actually display the symbols as images to make choosing the best symbol easier, but I don't know if that sort of display can be handled in an ESRI form.
 The alternative is to refer to the items by name in the form (i.e., values in the `Category` field of the .stylex); however, values in the `Key` field will still have to be what is actually recored in the `Symbol` field of the geodatabase.

 ## GeMS feature class and non-spatial table definitions
-I have tentatively described these using PostgreSQL data types and not ARC data types, but we should convert or update this as soon as possible to Arc language for consistency.
+I have tentatively described these using PostgreSQL data types and not ARC data types, but we should convert or **update this as soon as possible to Arc types**.

 #### Map Unit Polys
 > Note that GeMS specification is case-sensitive, ugh.
 Also note that the MapUnitPolys feature class must be part of the GeologicMaps 'feature dataset'